linkdata/rap/README.md

 # REST Aggregation Protocol

-The REST Aggregation Protocol, or *RAP* for short, is an asymmetric HTTP and WebSocket reverse-proxy multiplexing protocol designed to allow high volume of relatively small request-response exchanges while minimizing the resource usage on the upstream server.
+The REST Aggregation Protocol, or *RAP* for short, is an asymmetric HTTP and WebSocket multiplexing protocol designed to allow high volume of relatively small request-response exchanges while minimizing the resource usage on the upstream server.

 ## Motivation